facebook/react-native-website/docs/text.md

 </View>
 ```

 You also lose the ability to set up a default font for an entire subtree.
+Meanwhile, `fontFamily` only accepts a single font name, which is different from `font-family` in CSS.
 The recommended way to use consistent fonts and sizes across your application is to create a component `MyAppText` that includes them and use this component across your app.
 You can also use this component to make more specific components like `MyAppHeaderText` for other kinds of text.

 ```javascript
 <View>